 - Subcategory is also displayed as a column in the table.

-- You can also click the Filter On list to the right of the Drilldown icon and select a specific grouping/filtering option.
+- You can also use the Drilldown menu (the filter list icon) to choose which grouping dimension to drill into next, rather than using the automatically determined next grouping.
 In the below example, you select the Region option for the EC2 > Data Transfer > EU-DataTransfer-Out-Bytes line item.
 In the resulting report, EC2 > Data Transfer > EU-DataTransfer-Out-Bytes is broken down with individual line items per region.

-- The additional filter for the EU-DataTransfer-Out-Bytes is added to the Filters menu.
+- The additional filter for the EU-DataTransfer-Out-Bytes subcategory is added to the Filters menu.

-- The report is now also grouped by Region.
+- The report is now also grouped by Region (the selected grouping).

 - Region is now a column in the table.